Syafiqq/auction_system_be/README.md

 php artisan queue:work
 ```

-11. Export the postman collection and environment file from the `postman` to test the API
+12. Export the postman collection and environment file from the `postman` to test the API

 ##### 2.1.2.
-Backend Laravel
+Frontend NextJs

 #### TBA